YinHk-Notes/Unity-VRAR/xr interaction/Locomotion/README.md

 The XR Interaction system provides two implementations of a Locomotion Provider.
 The **Teleport Locomotion Provider**, and the **SnapTurn Locomotion Provider**.

 ### Snap Turn
-The XR Interaction package provides an example implementation of a Snap Turn Provider.
+The XR Interaction package provides an example implementation of a **Snap Turn Provider**.
 A Snap turn is when the user is rotated some fixed amount when an configured input is recevied.
 E.G: a joystic is moved to the left, or a dpad is pressed to the right.

+### Teleportation
+The XR Interaction system provides a simple implementation of teleportation.
+The **Teleportation Provider** Component implements the LocomotionProvider abstract class.

 ### ref
 https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.0/manual/locomotion.html